Trump Seeks $1 Billion in Damages from Harvard University - PRESS AI WORLD

 side-post-image

-Trump seeks $1 billion in damages from Harvard University
+Trump Seeks $1 Billion in Damages from Harvard University

-Credited from: SCMP
+Credited from: REUTERS

-U.S. President Donald Trump announced on Monday that his administration would seek $1 billion in damages from Harvard University, intensifying an ongoing conflict with the esteemed institution.
-Trump's declaration came after a New York Times report suggested that negotiations had collapsed, with Harvard having recently secured concessions from the federal government.
-"We are now seeking One Billion Dollars in damages, and want nothing further to do, into the future, with Harvard University," he wrote on his Truth Social platform, condemning the university for alleged misconduct and attempting to evade a financial settlement, according to Indiatimes, SCMP, and BBC.
+U.S. President Donald Trump announced on Monday that his administration aims to seek $1 billion in damages from Harvard University, amidst escalating tensions over the university's policies and practices.
+This development follows a report by The New York Times suggesting that the government had reconsidered its previous demand for a $200 million settlement from the institution, after prolonged discussions.
+“We are now seeking One Billion Dollars in damages, and want nothing further to do, into the future, with Harvard University,” Trump declared on his Truth Social platform, dismissing the Times' claims as misleading, according to South China Morning Post, BBC, and CBS News.

 SHARE THIS ARTICLE: